FirelyTeam/firely-docs/firelyserver/features/terminology.rst

     :Endpoint: The endpoint url where Firely Server can redirect the requests to.
     :Username: If the terminology service uses Basic Authentication, you can set the required username here.
     :Password: If the terminology service uses Basic Authentication, you can set the required password here.
+    :MediaType: Default Media-Type that should be used for serialization of the Parameters resources forwarded to the external terminology servie

 Notes: